'Worst U20 team Nigeria has ever produced' - Fans frustrated after Flying Eagles bow to Senegal | Goal.com

 Nigeria's underwhelming display at the Fifa U20 World Cup came to an end after a 2-1 defeat to Senegal in Monday's round of 16 fixture.

-Amadou Sagna and Ibrahima Niane's goals in the first half were enough for Senegal to see off the Flying Eagles as Success Makanjuola's effort failed to inspire Nigeria's comeback.
+Amadou Sagna and Ibrahima Niane's goals in the first half were enough for Senegal to see off the Flying Eagles as Success Makanjuola's effort turned out to be a consolation goal.

 The defeat in Lodz ended the Flying Eagles campaign in Poland and Nigerians are far from happy with the team's performance and the coach Paul Aigbogun's tactical decision.